How Much Does a Divorce Cost on Average in 2025?

 Rate this post

-While the decision to file for divorce involves a lot of emotional input, more than half of marriages in the United States end in divorce.
+While the decision to end a marriage involves a lot of emotional input, more than half of marriages in the United States culminate in separation.

-The legal aspect of a divorce will begin when one spouse – known as the petitioner – serves a divorce petition on the other.
-This petition is then filed with the court, essentially meaning that the petitioner is asking the court to legally end your marriage.
+The legal aspect of a divorce will begin when one spouse – known as the petitioner – serves a petition to the other.
+This petition is then filed with the court, essentially meaning the petitioner is requesting the court to legally dissolve the marriage.

-A divorce filing must contain certain elements and details regarding the marriage, including any property you and your spouse may own together, children you share, and more.
+A filing must include certain elements and details about the marriage, including any property the spouses share, children they may have, and more.

 • Proof to the court that it has jurisdiction over at least one of the spouses in the marriage;